jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

   - Scale from Windows 10/11 Virtual Desktop to Azure exclusive Windows 10/11 multi-session
   - Extend your compliance, security, and business requirements to the cloud.
   - Manage on-premises and cloud workloads side-by-side.
 Enable hybrid environments Leverage existing on-premises solutions together with Virtual Desktop in Azure
   - Benefit from managed backend by Microsoft to reduce the costs and time spent managing on-premises infrastructure / DMZ.
-No need to manage gateways, brokers or any other infrastructure.
+No need to manage gateways, brokers, or any other infrastructure.
 Compute and storage management moves to cloud.
   - Manage desktops with classic tools like SCCM or with modern cloud tools like Microsoft Endpoint Manager and/or Defender for Endpoint.
 Updates, patches, monitoring, and other management are easier.

 #### Resources